Video

 Dr Curtis Gray

-Dr. Gray will provide perspectives on the clinical significance of Sleep-Wake Schedule Disorders, insomnia, and Insomnia Disorder, and will discuss management strategies for implementation in adult psychiatric practice.
-Topics will include relevant epidemiology, diagnostic considerations, and the role of both non-pharmacological and pharmacological interventions in treatment.
+Dr Gray provides perspectives on the clinical significance of Sleep-Wake Schedule Disorders, insomnia, and Insomnia Disorder.
+He discusses management strategies for adult psychiatric practice, including relevant epidemiology, diagnostic considerations, and the role of both non-pharmacological and pharmacological interventions.

 Dr Meryl Dahlitz